jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 const api: AdaptableApi = await Adaptable.init(adaptableOptions)
 ````

-## New Calculated Column Expression Syntax
+## New Calculated Column Expression Syntax and UI

 Previously Calculated Columns were created using an external library (Math.js).

 Now we use an internally-built parser for the Expression.

-This brings many advantages as the Expression can be more powerful than before, allowing for more complex expressions using multiple columns.
+This brings many advantages as the Expression can be more powerful than before e.g. by allowing for multiple columns, for mixing columns and static values and (coming soon) for allowing users to add their own custom functions.

-We have also introduced a more usable for creating Expressions using drag and drop and providing more information about the available functions.
+We have also introduced a much more usable UI for creating Expressions with drag and drop features, multiple functions, dummy data and provision of help-based information about the available functions.

+We have removed formatting from inside the Calculated Column Expression and instead this can be done through our new, improved Format Column function; this separation of concerns allows the Expression just to be a computation and the formatting to be handled the same way as it is for other columns.

 **This is a breaking change**.

-The required syntax is very similar and in most cases existing Calculated Columns will just run normally; however this cannot be guaranteed, particularly if they are using some of the more estoric features of math.js or its formatting.
+The required syntax is very similar to previous versions of AdapTable, and in most cases existing Calculated Columns will just run normally; however this cannot be guaranteed, particularly if they were using some of the more estoric features of math.js or its formatting.

 ## Schedule State Changes

-In previous versions of AdapTable, each Function that had a Schedule persisted details of the Schedule in its own section of State.
+In previous versions of AdapTable, each Function that had a Schedule persisted details of the Schedule in its own section of Adaptable State (e.g. Export, Reminder, ipushpull etc).

-This has been changed and now there is a Schedule section of State which contains all the Schedules i.e. for Export, Reminder, ipushpull etc.
+This has been changed, and now there is a dedicated Schedule section of Adaptable State which contains all the Schedules i.e. for Export, Reminder, ipushpull etc.

 One consequence of this is that the `Reminder` section of Adaptable State has been removed as it is no longer required.